fredrik-j-lindberg/discord-social-bot/README.md

 - Align action wrapper usage around database methods (e.g. the new services)
 - Cache the /pii data for a short while (e.g. 10 minutes)?
 This would allow you to not lose all the data when failing the validation
 - Fetch wrapper
-- Write docs for inactivity handling and file uploads
+- Write docs
+  - Inactivity monitoring
+  - File uploads
+  - Guild config
 - Look through inline TODO comments in code
 - Look at guild config permission and context filtering, apply the same for other commands where relevant
+- Add an actual monitoring tool, e.g. grafana logs?